rajpipaliya048/tutor-test/README.rst

 - As of Tutor v17 (Quince release) you must make sure that the git URL of your MFE repository ends with ``.git``.
 Otherwise the plugin build will fail.
 - As of Tutor v18 (Redwood release) all MFEs must provide a ``make pull_translations`` command.
 Otherwise the plugin build will fail.
 Providing an empty command is enough to bypass this requirement.
 See the `Custom translations section <#mfe-custom-translations>`_ for more information.

 Other MFE developers can take advantage of this plugin to deploy their own MFEs.
-To declare a new MFE, create a Tutor plugin and add your MFE configuration to the ``tutormfe.hooks.MFE_APPS`` filter.
+To declare a new MFE, create a Tutor plugin and add your MFE configuration to the ``tutortest.hooks.MFE_APPS`` filter.
 This configuration should include the name, git repository (and optionally: git branch or tag) and development port.
 For example:

 .. code-block:: python

-    from tutormfe.hooks import MFE_APPS
+    from tutortest.hooks import MFE_APPS

     @MFE_APPS.add()
     def _add_my_mfe(mfes):